ssMaritime.com & ssMaritime.net

 A delightful photograph of this beautiful ship seen at Bell Bay on the Tamar River in Tasmania

-Thank you Harry Boettge (Germany) for providing some additional details
+Thank you Mr. Boettge (Germany) for providing additional information

 Author’s private collection

-MS Able Tasman is seen here laid up ready to sail just prior to her positioning voyage to Australia in April 1985
+MS Abel Tasman is seen here laid up ready to sail just prior to her positioning voyage to Australia in April 1985

 However this was delayed due to local strikes and she did not depart until May 18